Walker County Animal Shelter corrects problems after inspection, limits intake

 The Walker County Animal Shelter has been dealing with its share of problems and challenges of late, but Commissioner Shannon Whitfield feels things are now under control.

-“The Commissioner has empowered the shelter manager to stop all intake when the shelter reaches capacity,” says Joe Legge, Walker County Public Relations Director.
+“The commissioner has empowered the shelter manager to stop all intake when the shelter reaches capacity,” says Joe Legge, county public relations director.
 “This will ensure our staff can provide quality care to the animals already at the shelter.”

 Legge says the shelter doesn’t like having to turn animals away, which is why matters got out of hand and the shelter had to shut down for a month.
 But, he says, from this point forward, there will be no choice but to refuse to take animals once the premises have reached capacity.

-The shelter passed state inspections in March and May of 2019, but an inspection by the Georgia Department of Agriculture Companion Animal/Equine Division on June 21, the day after the shutdown, cited numerous violations: inadequate ventilation, overcrowding, unsanitary conditions, structural issues, and inadequate access to water for some of the animals.
+The shelter passed state inspections in March and May 2019.
+But an inspection by the Georgia Department of Agriculture Companion Animal/Equine Division on June 21, the day after the shutdown, cited numerous violations: inadequate ventilation, overcrowding, unsanitary conditions, structural issues, and inadequate access to water for some of the animals.

 The report also states that animal areas, including outdoor runs, had dried urine and feces in them, unclean bedding, and litter.